LukasMurdock/LukasMurdock.github.io/_posts/2021-09-07-expertise.md

 ## Strategic Rehearsals

 Given an idea, look for a history of application.
 Look for an application of how this can be useful.

+## Cognitive Flexibility Theory

+Cognitive Flexibility Theory (CFT) is a theory of expertise in ill-structured domains.

+Concepts in computer programming (e.g., variables, loops) always show up in the exact same way—computer programming is a well structured domain.
+Well-structured domains are domains where concepts show up in the exact same way.

+Concepts in software design often vary with the details of the problem—software design is an ill-structured domain.
+Ill-structured domains are domains where concept instantiations are highly variable.

+Expertise in a well-structured domain is suited towards understanding principles.

+Expertise in an ill-structured domain is suited towards having examples of concept instantiations.
+You need to know examples of principles _in action_.
+Principles or frameworks are not enough, as the concept are highly variable.
+Experts in ill-structured domains can reason by combining examples of concept instantiations.

+In ill-structured domains, universal principles apply themselves  in so many different ways that knowing the ways and contexts they show up is more important than knowing the principles.
+No framework perfectly captures the novelty of real-world situations.

+You have to compare cases—what’s similar?
+Does it remind you of a particular case—if no, what’s different?